 Figure 2.
 Representation of an oligonucleotide showing the different groups that can be defined for custom nucleotides.
 Also the nomenclature of the MS/MS fragments used for sequence confirmation is shown in this figure.
 (Image taken from the Molecule Profiler software.)

-Metabolites of oligonucleotides are difficult to baseline separate from the main product with reversed phase LC while providing medium to high throughput, especially if they differ only by one or two nucleotides.
+Metabolites of oligonucleotides are difficult to baseline separate from the main product with reversed phase LC while providing medium to high throughput, especially if they differ only by 1 or 2 nucleotides.
 Modified backbones such as phosphorothioated species are essential for improved pharmacokinetic properties and binding to the target, but complicate separation even further because they are mixtures of diastereomers, resulting in peak broadening.
 Figure 3 shows the separation achieved for the different metabolites; only the 5’(n-3) showed (partial) separation from the FLP.

 Figure 3.
-XICs of one charge state for the FLP and each of the spiked-in metabolites generated in Molecule Profiler software.
+XICs of 1 charge state for the FLP and each of the spiked-in metabolites generated in Molecule Profiler software.
 (Partial) separation from the main product was only achieved for the 5’(n-3) metabolite.

-Nusinersen is reported to mainly be metabolized via exonuclease-mediated hydrolysis at the 5’ and 3’ ends.1 Therefore, extracted plasma was spiked with 10 µg/mL FLP and the six 5’(n-1,2 and 3) and 3’(n-1,2 and 3) deletion metabolites at 0.1, 0.3, 1, 3 and 10% (w/w) to mimic a metabolism sample.
-In addition, the defined spike-in amounts allowed for an estimation of the sensitivity of the presented workflow .
+Nusinersen is reported to mainly be metabolized via exonuclease‑mediated hydrolysis at the 5’ and 3’ ends.1 Therefore, extracted plasma was spiked with 10 µg/mL FLP and the six 5’(n-1,2 and 3) and 3’(n-1,2 and 3) deletion metabolites at 0.1, 0.3, 1, 3 and 10% (w/w) to mimic a metabolism sample.
+In addition, the defined spike-in amounts allowed for an estimation of the sensitivity of the presented workflow.
 All samples and a control spiked with only 10 µg/mL FLP were measured and subsequently analyzed using the Molecule Profiler software.
 Processing parameters (Figure 4) were selected to allow for the identification of the FLP and metabolites.
-Based on the TOF-MS data, the FLP and potential metabolites are being matched to the different charge states (see 3’(n-3) metabolite matching in Figure 5).
+Based on the TOF MS data, the FLP and potential metabolites are being matched to the different charge states (see 3’(n-3) metabolite matching in Figure 5).
 All identified charge states can be easily grouped for an automatic calculation of the % area for the main component and each potential metabolite.

 Figure 4.
 Main settings used for the identification of potential metabolites based on the TOF-MS data.
-A:The search space was limited to metabolites with a maximum of one bond broken and a minimum length of 15 nucleotides (the FLP contained 18 residues).
+A:The search space was limited to metabolites with a maximum of 1 bond broken and a minimum length of 15 nucleotides (the FLP contained 18 residues).
 No internal n-1 or terminal n+1 metabolites were sought during the search, as the main objective of this study was to demonstrate the capability of the software to find the spiked-in 5’ and 3’ n-1 to n-3 shortmers.
 B: An MS m/z tolerance of 20 ppm was used, and charge states -6 to -10 were considered.

 Figure 5.
-Identification of potential metabolite based on the TOF-MS data.
-A:TOF-MS showing identified charge states (orange labeling) and suggested ID for the 3’(n-3) at 3% spike-in level.
+Identification of potential metabolite based on the TOF MS data.
+A:TOF MS showing identified charge states (orange labeling) and suggested ID for the 3’(n-3) at 3% spike-in level.
 The peaks without annotation represent coeluting charge states from the FLP and other spiked in shortmers.
-B: Zoom-in to TOF-MS data of charge state -9 for 3’(n-3).
+B: Zoom-in to TOF MS data of charge state -9 for 3’(n-3).
 Blue arrow indicates the theoretical monoisotopic mass and the first seven isotopes are indicated with red arrows.
 An overlay of the theoretical isotopic distribution can be used for confidence in the correct assignment.

 Table 2.
 Relative quantification of the spiked-in metabolites.
 The %areas are based on the summed areas of all identified charge states of a metabolite relative to the area of all identified peaks.

-The % area is the sum of the TOF-MS areas of all found charge states of each identified analyte as a percentage of the total area of all analytes found.
+The % area is the sum of the TOF MS areas of all found charge states of each identified analyte as a percentage of the total area of all analytes found.
 In Table 2 the % areas of the spiked-in metabolites are listed for each of the spike-in levels.
 The purity found for the control sample is consistent with the information from the manufacturer for products that have not been purified with HPLC.

 The main impurities found in the control sample were desulfurization (16.1%), and di-desulfurization (1.37%).
-Correlation between the spiked-in amounts, and the reported areas was good for the 5’(n-1), 5’(n-3), 3’(n-1) and 3’(n-3) metabolites, with small amounts found in the control sample (Table 2).
+Correlation between the spiked-in amounts, and the reported areas was good for the 5’(n-1), 5’(n-3), 3’(n-1) and 3’(n‑3) metabolites, with small amounts found in the control sample (Table 2).
 For the 5’(n-2) metabolite the correlation was found to be poor (Table 2).
 Upon further inspection of the data this could be attributed to an overlap of the -8 charge state isotopes of the metabolite with those of the -9 charge state of the FLP.
 For relative quantification of this compound based on MS data, a better chromatographic separation will be required.
-Alternatively the Analytics module in SCIEX OS software can be used to perform quantification based on reconstruction of the TOF-MS data, or by quantification based on fragment masses using MRMHR data.
+Alternatively the Analytics module in SCIEX OS software can be used to perform quantification based on reconstruction of the TOF MS data, or by quantification based on fragment masses using MRMHR data.
 Note that the Molecule Profiler software also supports relative quantification based on UV data (not shown).
 No signal was found for any of the charge states of the 3’(n-2) metabolite at the 0.1 and 0.3% spike-in levels.
 Possible causes for this could be sequence dependent adsorption losses or ion suppression.